 Rifugi at Tre Cime di Lavaerdo

 Rifugio Locatelli/Dreizinnenhütte | This is the ultimate Tre Cime di Lavaredo accommodation.
-With a view directly over the 3 peaks, there’s no better place to stay for those sunset and sunrise opportunities.
+With a view directly over the three peaks, there’s no better place to stay for those sunset and sunrise opportunities.
 Online booking is essential to guarantee a place.
+You must have cash to pay at the hut.

 Open | Late June to late September – check website for dates.

-Dorm | €29 bed only / €65 half board
+Dorm | €31 bed only / €72 half board

-Room | €45 bed only / €80 half board
+Room | €47 bed only / €85 half board

-Breakfast | €13
+Breakfast | €14

-Shower | €8/6 min
+Shower | €10/6 min

-Rifugio Auronzo | I loved my stay here, but people are very divided this hut – you definitely can’t beat it for convenience, but it does get crowded as a result.
+Rifugio Auronzo | I loved my stay here, but people are very divided about this hut – you definitely can’t beat it for convenience, so it gets crowded as a result.
 The food can be hit and miss, but the views are undeniably spectacular!

 Open | late June – late September for accommodation – check website for dates

-Dorm | from €60 half board
+Dorm | from €60 half board – email or call for the latest price list

 Dining | available until October

-Rifugio Lavaredo | An easy 20 minutes walk from the car park at Auronzo, this hut has been welcoming guests since 1954 and there are multiple hiking options from here.
-Be aware that they don’t accept credit cards!
+Rifugio Lavaredo | An easy 20 minutes walk from the car park at Auronzo, this hut has been welcoming guests since 1954, and there are multiple hiking options from here.
+You must bring cash to pay.

-Open | mid June to late September
+Open | mid-June to late September

-Dorm | €70 half board
+Dorm | €75 half board

-Room | €75 half board
+Room | €82 half board

 Restaurant